 Bishop Stephen, Bishop Karen and Bishop Andrew waited until the end of this discernment process before speaking publicly about their own views on the issues, holding to the integrity of the process agreed by all Bishops.
 You can read their letter setting out their reasons for doing so here Ad clerum: 4 November 2022 - The Diocese of Salisbury (anglican.org)

 Bishop Stephen has now set out his thoughts in a short video here and the three Bishops have written a pastoral letter here.

 Bishop Andrew has also published a blog.
 (Holding the human heart | Down in The Effra (wordpress.com))

-The Bishops Response to LLF will also be discussed at Diocesan Synod on 4 February.
+The Bishops Response to LLF was discussed at Diocesan Synod on 4 February.